lightning/bolts/02-peer-protocol.md

 #### Rationale

 The peer with the lowest total of inputs amounts must transmit its `tx_signatures` first.
+If both peers have contributed equal input amounts, the peer with the first `node_id` (sorted lexicographically) sends their `tx_signatures` first.
 This gives in a strict ordering of transmission for any multiparty tx collaboration.

 `witness` is the data for a witness element in a witness stack.